nejckorasa/auditor-spring/README.md

 Two API edpoints are available:

 - **/audit/mq** - Receives single audit info that is pushed into JMS
-- **/audit/direct** - Receives a batch of audit info elements and saves them directly to permanent location (this can either be file or database)
+- **/audit/direct** - Receives multiple audit info elements and saves them directly to permanent location (this can either be file or database)

 ## Recover option